happyprime/show-hide-section-block/readme.txt

 An option is provided in the block's side panel to toggle an "Open all"/"Close all" button.
 If this is toggled on for a block, an additional `<button>` element will be inserted and JavaScript will be used on the front-end to control the show/hide behavior of all `<details>` elements in the group at once.

-If the toggle is off, no JavaScript is loaded on the front end.
+If the toggle is off, no JavaScript is loaded on the front end and only the browser's default behavior is used for opening and closing `<details>` elements.

 ## Changelog